FofaInfo/Awesome-FOFA/Basic scenario/Conducting APT Bitter Tracking Operation Using FOFA.md

 Based on the known content, we are going to discover more surviving asset information of the same group on the Internet today.

-Starting with FOFA, it was found that it has non-obvious features, mostly in the 403 state, with port 443 open and a certificate existed.
+Starting with [FOFA](https://en.fofa.info), it was found that it has non-obvious features, mostly in the 403 state, with port 443 open and a certificate existed.

 ![bitter0.2](https://github.com/FofaInfo/Awesome-FOFA/blob/6496bcf4f1d0d9aedd55e5f7488bab3a44faa774/Storage/bitter0.2.png)

 No valid features can be directly extracted, the number of searches with the original features is too large.

-However, the first step we need to do is to reconfirm whether the related organization corresponding to this asset is accurate.
-Use other OSINT tools to query its domain name and find more valid information.
+However, the first step we need to do is to reconfirm whether the related team corresponding to this asset is accurate.
+Use [Threatbook](https://threatbook.io/) to query its domain name and find more valid information.
 The following results can be seen.
-Through the query, it is confirmed that these two are the IOC of the APT Bitter organization.
+Through the query, it is confirmed that these two are the IOC of the APT Bitter.

 ![bitter0.3](https://github.com/FofaInfo/Awesome-FOFA/blob/6496bcf4f1d0d9aedd55e5f7488bab3a44faa774/Storage/bitter0.3.png)

-In addition, through Google search, it was found that an open-source project has included this IOC information.
+In addition, through Google search, it was found that an open-source project named [maltrail](https://github.com/stamparm/maltrail) credit by [Mikhail kasimov](https://twitter.com/500mk500) [Maltrail](https://twitter.com/maltrail) has included this IOC information.

 https://github.com/stamparm/maltrail/blob/master/trails/static/malware/apt_bitter.txt